nielshojen/WorkSpaceOneImporter/README.md

 ## Available Input Variables

 ### All start with "ws1_" now
-When working to setup CI/CD with this processor, it became clear consistent naming for input variables will make reading logs etc. much easier.
-Sorry if this breaks anybodies recipies, it should be easy to fix by adding the new prefix to the variables that don't have it yet.
+When working to set up GitHub CI with this processor, it became clear consistent naming for input variables will make reading logs etc. much easier.
+Sorry if this breaks anybodies recipes, it should be easy to fix by adding the new prefix to the variables that don't have it yet.

+### Choose your input vars
+You'll need to specify credentials for either Oauth or Basic authentication.
+<br><br>`ws1_force_import` and `ws1_import_new_only` are intended for troubleshooting (new) recipes.

+`ws1_console_url` is there as a convenience, so you can get a direct link to a newly imported package in the WS1 console.

 * [`ws1_api_url`](https://github.com/codeskipper/WorkSpaceOneImporter/wiki/ws1_api_url)
 * [`ws1_console_url`](https://github.com/codeskipper/WorkSpaceOneImporter/wiki/ws1_console_url)